tarantool/doc/doc/reference/tt_cli/index.rst

 of a specific Tarantool version to remote instance management and application development.

-``tt`` is going to eventually become a single tool for working with Tarantool from the command line, replacing :doc:`tarantoolctl </reference/tarantoolctl>` and :doc:`Cartridge CLI </book/cartridge/cartridge_cli/index>`
+``tt`` is going to become a single tool for working with Tarantool from the command line and replace :doc:`tarantoolctl </reference/tarantoolctl>` and :doc:`Cartridge CLI </book/cartridge/cartridge_cli/index>` in the future.

 .. important::

     ``tt`` is currently in the early development stage.

-    * Current version includes only basic functionality.
-See See :doc:`Commands <commands>` for details.

-    * It may contain issues
+It includes only basic functionality and may be unstable.
+We don't recommend using it in production environments.
+Check out the list  of :doc:`supported commands <commands>`.

     To use ``tt``, you need to build it from sources manually.
     See :doc:`Installation <installation>` for details.